Our Team

 Staci Pippin-Kottkamp

-Staci Pippin-Kottkamp is a Doctoral Student in the Teaching and Learning, Policy and Research department with a specialization in Urban Education at the University of Maryland, College Park.
+Staci Pippin-Kottkamp is a PhD candidate in the Teaching and Learning, Policy and Research department with a specialization in Urban Education at the University of Maryland, College Park.
 She has over 20 years of experience in education as an ELL instructor, literacy specialist, and school librarian and has also worked in refugee resettlement in various capacities.
 Her research interests include adolescent newcomers´ transition to college and employment.

 Gabrielle (Gabi) Cabrera Wy

 Gabrielle (Gabi) is a 4th year PhD candidate in the Criminology and Criminal Justice department at the University of Maryland, College Park.
-Her research interests include the immigrant adaptation experience across the social contexts of family, school, peers, and neighborhood, the relationship between cultural frames/scripts and behavioral outcomes for children of immigrants, and the explanatory mechanisms which may facilitate the immigrant generational disparities in antisocial behavior
+Her research interests include the immigrant adaptation experience across the social contexts of family, school, peers, and neighborhood, the relationship between cultural frames/scripts and behavioral outcomes for children of immigrants, and the explanatory mechanisms which may facilitate the immigrant generational disparities in antisocial behavior.

 Joyce Koo